 - Multiple Grind Settings - You can grind for many different coffee preparations, including drip coffee, espresso, French press and Turkish coffee.

 - Bag Clamp - Holds retail bags in place so that you can walk away and accomplish other tasks while you wait for the grinding to complete.

 - Fine Tuned Grind Adjustment - 16 different settings on one easy dial, plus a screw for additional adjustments at smaller increments.

 - High Grinding Capacity - Grinds large amounts of coffee—25 grams per second.

-Small coffee shops, home espresso enthusiasts and offices will get a lot out of the Nuova Simonelli G60.
+Small to medium coffee shops, home espresso enthusiasts and offices will get a lot out of the Nuova Simonelli MDXS.